Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at The Penn Traffic Company/P&C Quality Stores/Warehouses at its Syracuse facility, reporting 4,142 affected workers.
-Time Inc followed with 280 workers.
+The largest notice was filed by The Penn Traffic Company/P&C Quality Stores/Warehouses at its Syracuse facility, reporting 4,142 affected workers.
+Time followed with 280 workers.

 Trend & Outlook